 “Where are you from?”

 “Earth.
 San Francisco.”
-With each word, the blade cuts a little bit deeper into my neck.
+With each word, the blade cuts deeper into my neck.

-He gives me a hard stare, then abruptly lets go.
+He stares hard, then abruptly lets go.
 I stumble back and dab my throat, gaping dumbly at my bloody fingers.

-“Apologies, stranger.
-You’re not a threat—that much is clear.”
-He wipes his knife and slides it into a sheath on his buckle-coated chest.
+“You are not a threat—that much is clear.”
+He slides his knife into a sheath on his buckle-coated chest.
 There are several others like it in a diagonal line, going from his right shoulder to his left hip.
 “May light find you in dark places.”
 He brushes past me and starts walking.

 “Wait!”
-I hurry beside him.
+I hurry up beside him.
 “Where am I?”
-(Part of me knows—I can feel it tickling the back of my mind—but for some weird reason, I can’t remember.)
+(Part of me knows—I can feel it tickling the back of my brain.)

 I’m in another dimension.
 My mouth drops open.

 “It’s what?”
 His gaze turns suspicious.
-“Hasten your tongue, stranger.”
+“Hasten your tongue.”

-He stops walking and looks me in the eye.
+He stops walking and squares up with me.
 I’m suddenly aware of the distant birds, chirping faintly in the wooded backdrop.

 Finally, he says, “Another plane?”

 He bows his head and rubs his neck. “ ‘The Prophesied Traveler will hail from an adjacent cosm.
-He will return and depart many a-time, then finally reach the Unbound Realm…’ ”
+He will depart and return before he reaches the Unbound Realm…’ ”

-“No. It can’t be,” he mutters.
-He stares at me again.
+“No. It can’t be.”
+He gives me a look of pure disbelief.
 “What do you wield?
 Do you know arcanix?
 Primal magic?
-Velic spells?”
+Velic spells, perhaps?”

 I raise my palms in a slow-the-hell-down gesture.
 “Velvet what?
 Arctic who?
 I’ve never wielded anything bigger than a butter knife, unless you’re counting World of Warcraft, where I traded Thunderfury for a—”

-I step back, raising my hands a couple inches higher.
+I step back, raising my hands to shoulder level.
 “Whoa, dude—whoa!
 I’m telling the truth!”

 He stops a foot away, raking my face with a wire-tight gaze.
 I try not to shrink.

-It seems to suffice; he backs off and settles his left arm across his ribs, cupping his right elbow while cupping his chin with his right hand.
+It seems to suffice; he backs off and settles his left arm across his ribs, cupping his right elbow with his left hand while cupping his chin and mouth with his right fingers.
 A thinking man’s posture.

 “Wait—Evermoor?
 What’s that?”
 My memory stirs; I’ve forgotten something important.

 “Evermoor.”
-He spreads his arms wide.
-“It’s what we call this gods-cursed world.”
+He spreads his arms.
+“That’s what we call this gods-cursed world.”

 My brain affirms it—it feels like a key clicking into place.”
-And you said there’s some kind of prophecy that predicted my arrival?
+And there’s some kind of prophecy that predicted my arrival?
 What am I supposed to—”

 “Hey!”
 I follow in his steps.
 “Maybe you’re wrong!
-I mean, how many dimension-hopping guys do you know aside from me?”
+I mean, how many dimension-hopping guys have you met today?”

 He pivots on his heel and storms toward me.
-“Countless heroes have searched for the Realm and failed to reach it!
+“Countless heroes have quested for the Realm and failed to reach it!
 High Taire duelists, Fair Folk bladeshadow, wizards and sorcerers of all manner and caliber!
-And you—” he jabs a finger into the center of my chest, “are not them!”
+And you—” he jabs a finger into my sternum, “are not them!”